module-federation/aegis-host/README.md

 This trade-off, dealing with the increased scope, cost and risk that stems from distribution, is called paying the "microservices premium".
 Sometimes the premium is well worth it.
 But in many cases it does more harm than good, leading many experts to advise against starting with microservices, but to instead introduce them gradually as scope or demand increases.

-That said, in cases where the implementation does succeed, organizations generally prefer microservices to monoliths because of the increased speed and agility that deployment independence brings.
+That said, in cases where the implementation does succeed,   generally prefer microservices to monoliths because of the increased speed and agility that deployment independence brings.
 So one could make the argument that if the premium were somehow discounted, microservices would be appropriate for a much wider audience.

 _**Consider, then, what would happen if we could eliminate the need for distribution and still allow for independent deployment.**_